Updated Rec Sail Instruction

 - Please see updated Rec Sail Instruction and SOP posted below!

 All Midshipmen, USNA faculty, and staff (civilian and military) are eligible to participate in the N26 Recreational Sailing Program.
 Additionally, active volunteers supporting Naval Academy Sailing, with a current Volunteer Service Agreement (VSA), may participate in the N26 Recreational Sailing Program.

 The program begins with personalized on the water training sessions designed to teach the basics of sailing and to familiarize patrons with the N26s and our local operating procedures.
 Advanced sailors still must complete a training session before attempting to qualify.

-Once a baseline talent level is achieved through the training sessions a sailor will enter the qualification process which consists of a written exam, Rec Sail area limits tour, and an N26 sailing check ride.
-If all stages are passed the sailor is qualified and may check out a boat for recreational day sailing free of charge.
+Once a baseline talent level is achieved through the training sessions a sailor will enter the qualification process which consists of a written quiz and an N26 sailing check ride.
+If both stages are passed the sailor is qualified and may check out a boat for recreational day sailing free of charge.

 For complete instructions, rules, and procedures associated with N26 Rec Sailing please review the links below.

 Navy 44s can be signed out for recreational sailing by midshipmen, officers, staff and volunteers for recreational day sailing.
-The Navy 44 must have two D-qualified personnel on board, and the request must be approved by DNAS on an individual basis.
+The Navy 44 must have a minimum of one D-qualified personnel on board, and the request must be approved by DNAS on an individual basis.
 Crew who are not active duty are required to fill out a Marine Event Liability Waiver.

 Below are the forms to submit to the Operations Officer of either the VOST or OSTS program: